Nek5000/NekDoc/source/faq.rst

 **How do I obtain values of variables at a specific point?**

   The simplest way is through the use of history points.
-See the section on the :ref:`append_his` file.
+See the section on the :ref:`case_files_his` file.

 **How do I compute an integral over a boundary patch?**